yashburshe/CS4530-Fall-2025/Assignments/revised-project-plan.md

   * Each user story contains a priority (essential, desirable, extension).
   * Each user story includes conditions of satisfaction that cover the "normal" expected behavior of the feature, and any important error cases
   * Each condition of satisfaction can be turned into testable behavior.
-  * Each condition of satisfaction is marked with a priority (essential, desirable, extension).
+  * Each condition of satisfaction is marked with a priority (essential, desirable, extension)
-  * Each user story must include one or more conditions of satisfaction marked as essential, desirable, and extension.
+  * Each user story includes one or more conditions of satisfaction marked as essential, desirable, and extension.
   * Some user stories or conditions of satisfaction include considerations for value sensitive design
   * Any deficiencies or concerns noted by your TA mentor on your preliminary plan are addressed